Zach Woodlee: Career

 Unlike agents in Dallas, agents in Los Angeles are specialized.
 Woodlee's agents have kept him working extensively.
 He has traveled and performed with Madonna, LeAnn Rimes and Mandy Moore.
 He can also be seen in the music video "Pinch Me" by the Barenaked Ladies and "Boom Boom" By performer Chayanne.
 He has appeared or choreographed in such movies as "Boys and Girls," Beautiful" and "Real Steel."
 Other acting bits include a role in the made-for-TV movie "These Old Broads" with Shirley MacLaine, Debbie Reynolds, Joan Collins and Elizabeth Taylor and the sitcom "Nikki".

 He was a back-up dancer for Madonna in her 2004 Re-Invention World Tour.
 Woodlee was also one of the choreographers Glee alongside Brooke Lipton and was the co-producer of the show.

 He also co-produced The Glee Project.

 In January 2016, he choreographed Grease: Live.

-He is currently the head choreographer for the Disney Plus show High School Musical: The Musical: The Series.
+He served as the head choreographer for the Disney Plus show High School Musical: The Musical: The Series.